ti-cortex-m4/demo-java-completablefuture/doc/article.md

 >You should use the `thenCompose` method if you want to transform one `CompletionStage`s with a _slow_ function.

-The `applyToEither` method creates a new stage that upon completion transforms the given `Function` to the result of this stage _or_ another stage (which completes first).
+The `applyToEither` method creates a new stage, that upon completion transforms the given `Function` to the result of this stage _or_ another stage (which completes first).

 ```